 The matter was considered by the Electrical Workers Registration Board (the Board) under the provisions of Part 11 of the Electricity Act 1992 (the Act), the Electricity (Safety) Regulations 2010 (the Regulations) and the Board's Disciplinary Hearing Rules.

 Board Decision:

-The Respondent has committed a disciplinary offence under section 143(d) of the Act.
+The Respondent has committed disciplinary offences under sections 143(a)(ii) and 143(f) of the Act.

 Contents